Review · Gotrax

 Who should buy it

 Buy this if you want the lightest possible e-bike (31 lb) for carry-into-class / carry-into-office logistics, if you're a small-statured adult or teen and the 15.5 MPH cap is fine for your use case, if you value Gotrax's US-based phone support over the import-only Amazon brands, or if you want to cross-shop EU + US prices (this is the same SKU sold in both markets).
-Skip this if you need 20 MPH Class 2 speed (look at the Vivi PONY01 at $349 — 14" wheels, US Class 2 spec, similar weight), if you live somewhere hilly (250W struggles on 5%+ grades), if you weigh 175 lb+ (the bike is sized for smaller riders), or if you need long-range commuting (~14 mi real-world is below what most adult commuters need).
+Skip this if you need 20 MPH Class 2 speed (look at the Bodywel 14" Mini at $239.98, with 14" wheels and US Class 2 spec, though at 45 lb it gives up the Nano's carry weight), if you live somewhere hilly (250W struggles on 5%+ grades), if you weigh 175 lb+ (the bike is sized for smaller riders), or if you need long-range commuting (~14 mi real-world is below what most adult commuters need).

 Ready to buy?